MeisterLabs/atlassian-jwt-authentication/README.md

 ### 3. Making a service call

-Build the URL required to make a service call with the `rest_api_url` helper.
-Make a service call with the `rest_api_call` helper that will handle the request for you.
+Build the URL required to make a service call with the `rest_api_url` helper or make a service call with the `rest_api_call` helper that will handle the request for you.
 Both require the method and the endpoint that you need to access:

 ```ruby